Evedel/actioneer/README.md

 That is a pet project to have some fun with golang, & testing, & ci/cd, & tdd.

 The approach that this 'operator' enables is a clear ANTI-pattern and goes against any reasonable operational models.

+However, it can also be used in a sane ways.
+I.e. do some real time aggregation of alerts, files report files, and store them into some external space.

 If there is an alert or problem in the cluster => root cause should be fixed and not the bandaids automated.

 ## Idea